for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Fig.7.
 Weight data logger.
 Parser items.

-Each parser item has a number of properties:
+Each parser item has several of properties:

-- Item name - this name will be bound to a column in the data export plug-in.
+- Item name.
+This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

-- Default value - the value specified here is to be used when data cannot be extracted from a data record;
+- Default value.
+The value specified here is to be used when data cannot be extracted from a data record;

 Fig.8.
 Weight data logger.
 Format of items.